proxmox/proxmox-backup/docs/administration-guide.rst

 Network Management
 ~~~~~~~~~~~~~~~~~~

-Proxmox Backup Server provides an interface for network configuration, through the
+Proxmox Backup Server provides both a web interface and a command line tool for
+network configuration.
+You can find the configuration options in the web
+interface under the **Network Interfaces** section of the **Configuration** menu
+tree item.
+The command line tool is accessed via the ``network`` subcommand.
-``network`` subcommand.
-This allows you to carry out some basic network
+These interfaces allow you to carry out some basic network management tasks,
-management tasks such as adding, configuring and removing network interfaces.
+such as adding, configuring, and removing network interfaces.

+.. note:: Any changes made to the network configuration are not
+  applied, until you click on **Apply Configuration** or enter the ``network
+  reload`` command.
+This allows you to make many changes at once.
+It also allows
+  you to ensure that your changes are correct before applying them, as making a
+  mistake here can render the server inaccessible over the network.

 To get a list of available interfaces, use the following command: